Dict.cc: Languages

 The biggest vocabulary sets currently consist of the German-English dictionary, from which the website developed.
-Since November 2009 additional language structures can be found, with translations into German and English respectively.
+Since November 2009 additional language structures can be found, with translations into German and English.
 Nowadays, there are 50 further dictionaries; in the order of verified vocabulary extent (descending): Swedish, Icelandic, Russian, Italian, French, Romanian, Portuguese, Hungarian, Latin, Dutch, Slovakian, Spanish, Croatian, Bulgarian, Finnish, Norwegian, Czech, Danish, Turkish, Polish, Serbian, Greek, Esperanto, Bosnian and Albanian.

 The level of user interest in adding additional language is used to develop a wish list, where interested users can register with their E-mail address as future translators or employees.

 Data

 The German-English dictionary, with over 1,180,600 translations (November 2018), is larger than the competing site LEO, and as of late 2018 was growing daily by about 300 entries.
 The other 50 dictionaries contain a total of more than 1.5 million (November 2018) verified translations.
 In addition, there are over 1 million inflected forms.

 Furthermore, there is a forum with over 33,000 contributing users and over 770,000 posts within the website.
 As of March 2015 it ran on 11 servers in parallel, in order to process the 150 million monthly pageviews.